Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Falcons stats and trends

-- Atlanta has three wins against the spread in eight games this year.
+- Atlanta has played eight games, with three wins against the spread.

-- The Falcons have yet to cover the spread this season when underdogs by 8.5 points or more.
+- This season, the Falcons are winless against the spread when entering a game as an underdog of 8.5 points or more.

-- Atlanta's games this season have hit the over on five of eight set point totals (62.5%).
+- Atlanta has eclipsed the over/under in 62.5% of its opportunities this year (five times in eight games with a set point total).

 - In games that Atlanta picks up more than 371.5 yards, the team is 1-2 against the spread and 2-1 overall.